Development process

 You can test and debug your services by running them locally before deploying your Service.
 This gives you a local debug experience that is convenient and easy.

-The following pages provide information about deployment:
+The following pages provide more information:

 Next steps

-Now that you have a project and have deployed it you should familiarize yourself with operating an Akka project.
+Now that you have a project and have deployed it, you should familiarize yourself with operating an Akka project.
 See Operating for more information about operating Akka services.

-The following topics may also be of interest.
+The following topics may also be of interest: